Jamesfirstone/Computer-Network-backup/writeups/check3.md

 I would like to thank/reward these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
+This checkpoint took me about [n] hours to do.
 I [did/did not] attend the lab session.

-Describe Wrap32 and TCPReceiver structure and design.
-[Describe data structures and approach taken.
+Program Structure and Design of the TCPSender [Describe data structures and approach taken.
 Describe alternative designs considered or tested.
 Describe benefits and weaknesses of your design compared with alternatives -- perhaps in terms of simplicity/complexity, risk of bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
-Include any measurements if applicable.]
+Include any measurements if applicable.]: []

 Implementation Challenges:
 []